mdhiggins/sickbeard_mp4_automator/README.md

     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - `audio-default-language` = If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
     - `audio-filter` = Applies FFMPEG audio filter.
 Make sure you specify all parameters as you would using the `-af` option with FFMPEG command line
+    - `audio-profile` = Applies FFMPEG audio profile.
+Make sure you specify all parameters as you would using the `-profile:a` option with FFMPEG command line
     - `aac_adtstoasc` = Applies the aac_adtstoasc filter to AAC channels being copied.
 Useful if your source of mkv's uses raw ADTS AAC containers but can cause some playback issues with certain audio encoders
     - `audio-copy-original` = Copies the original audio stream to the destination regardless of codec to preserve it.
 Will not redundantly copy the steam if its already a valid/supported codec
     - `subtitle-codec` = set your desired subtitle codec.
 If you're embedding subs, `mov_text` is the only option supported.
 If you're creating external subtitle files, `srt` or `webvtt` are accepted.